Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.enableExplosions

-The config key is enableExplosions, but it refers to the effect itself.
+The setting key is `enableExplosions`, but it refers to the effects themselves.

-If you set this to false, you won't see any of the Power Mode effects.
+If you set this to `false`, no Power Mode effects will be displayed.

 However, for some reason, the combo counter is still counting